-Tool to encrypt/decrypt by successive shifts of Caesar cipher.
-The Progressive Caesar code uses the Caesar number with an incremental shift system.
+Tool to encrypt/decrypt by successive shifts of Caesar (or progressive Caesar code), variant of the Caesar cipher with an incremental shift system.

 Progressive Caesar Cipher - dCode